uthm4n/morpheus-datadog-instance-tab-plugin/README.md

 ## Query the DataDog API

+With credentials we're now ready to define our API call to the DataDog API endpoint.
+We'll use the REST API helper included in the plugin library to simplify the API call.

 ```
 def results = dataDogAPI.callApi("https://api.datadoghq.com", "api/v1/hosts?filter=host:${instance.name}", "", "", new RestApiUtil.RestOptions(headers:['Content-Type':'application/json','DD-API-KEY':apiKey,'DD-APPLICATION-KEY':appKey], ignoreSSL: false), 'GET')
 ```

 ## Parse the JSON Response

+Now that we've got the response payload we'll use the JsonSlurper library to parse the JSON.

 ```
 JsonSlurper slurper = new JsonSlurper()
 def json = slurper.parseText(results.content)
 ```

 ## Managing tab visibility

 Now that we've got the core functionality of the plugin developed we want to restrict which instances the tab is displayed for (i.e. - only production, AWS cloud instance , etc.).

 ### Manage visibility by instance environment

+The Morpheus environment that an instance or virtual machine belongs to can be used to determine the visibility of the DataDog plugin tab.

 ```
 def tabEnvironments = ["all"]